 - Few pinches of cinnamon

 - In a medium-sized bowl, mash bananas and stir in chia seeds.
 To this mixture, add almond milk, vanilla, and cinnamon until all the ingredients are thoroughly combined.
-Place this in a fridge overnight
+Place this in a fridge overnight to thicken.

 - In another bowl, add buckwheat groats, raisins, and chopped almonds.
 Soak them such that all are covered in water.
 You could leave the bowl either on your kitchen counter or in the fridge.